 The business owner would input the revenue per concrete yard, the cost, the labor cost and the number of fleet trucks.
 How long do you think the average project “Break-Even” time was for the project?
 (Between 25 and 90 days!!!!)
 A normal “Break-Even” capital budget process of less than two years is considered worthy to complete.
 This had such a short break-even, that almost all customers wanted the device.
 With the calculator and bank association, the company improved sales tremendously.
 In two years, the company sold for $20 million!

-TOP SEVEN WAYS TO INCREASE REVENUE, PROFITS AND VALUE:
+TOP TEN WAYS TO INCREASE REVENUE, PROFITS, AND VALUE: